infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 By default an ACB can only be read and written by the user who created the block.

-The `block.acl_block` message of type `ACLBlockData` has the following fields:
+The `Block` message of type `ACLEntry` has the following fields used to control ACLs:

 * `world_read`: If true all users will be allowed to read the ACB payload.
 * `world_write`: If true all users will be allowed to update the ACB payload.
-* `permissions`: A list of `ACL`.
+* `acl`: A list of `ACLEntry`.

-The `ACL` message exposes the following fields:
+The `ACLEntry` message exposes the following fields:

-* `user`: user concerned by this ACL.
-This can be either a user name (the KV store keeps a mapping between user names and their public keys), or a serialized public key.
+* `key_koh`: user concerned by this ACL.
+This field containes the serialized public key of the user.
 * `read`: give read access to the user.
 * `write`: give write access to the user.

-When reading an ACB, all ACLs will be returned in the `block.acl_block.permissions` field.
-When updating an ACB, ACLs will be *updated* (not replaced) with the content of that field.
-As a consequence, if you want to remove access to a given user, you need to set both `read` and `write` to false in its `permissions` ACL entry.

 <a name="NB"></a>
 ### Named blocks (NB) ###